aedart/model/README.md

 `Height`       | Getter and Setter package for some kind of model height. |   https://bitbucket.org/fenix440/model-height **I**
 `Id`             | Getter and Setter package for some kind of model identifier (id). |   https://bitbucket.org/aedart/model-id
+`Intensity`       | Getter and Setter package for some kind of model description. |   https://bitbucket.org/fenix440/model-intensity
 **J**
 _N/A (no sub-packages yet developed)_
 **K**